 As Ground Zero of the country's foreclosure crisis, Nevada has inevitably seen a rise in foreclosure fraud.
 A conviction carries fines, incarceration, and it may threaten the defendant's professional prospects.
-But a skilled Las Vegas criminal defense attorney may be able to get these charges reduced or even dismissed completely.

 When homeowners face foreclosure, they may consider hiring a "foreclosure consultant."
 Foreclosure consultants are people who try to stop or delay a foreclosure sale, and the homeowner pays them a fee in return for their services.

 As with any profession, there are many laws governing the practice of foreclosure consulting.
 And sometimes a well-meaning foreclosure consultant violates the rules without realizing it.
 In Nevada, it is considered fraud for foreclosure consultants to do any of the following:

 - to receive compensation or fees, or merely to charge compensation or fees, outside the terms of their contracts with a homeowner

 - to take as compensation the homeowner's wage assignment, a lien, an assignment of the homeowner's equity, or any other interest in a residence or other security